Su Yin Chan / Violin

 CO-ARTISTIC DIRECTOR & MANAGING DIRECTOR

-I grew up in Midcoast Maine and began my violin studies with Suzuki teacher Janet Ciano and later Gilda Joffe through Bay Chamber Concerts.
-I’ve studied and performed chamber music at the Conservatorium van Amsterdam, Orford Music Academy, Manchester Music Festival, Kneisel Hall, Interlochen String Quartet Seminar, Virginia String Quartet Seminar, and Kinhaven Music School.
+I grew up in Midcoast Maine and was lucky to have a childhood full of outdoor adventure and lots of music.
+I’ve studied and performed at the Conservatorium van Amsterdam, Orford Music Academy, Manchester Music Festival, Kneisel Hall, Interlochen String Quartet Seminar, Virginia String Quartet Seminar, and Kinhaven Music School.
 I received my BM in Violin Performance from Boston University in 2015 under the direction of Bayla Keyes.
 As an educator, I’ve taught at Bridge Boston Charter School’s El-Sistema-inspired strings program with students ages pre-K-6th grade, and was recently in the first class of Music Educator and Teaching Artist Fellows through the Massachusetts Cultural Council.
-I am currently a faculty member at the Bay Chamber Concerts Music School and Envision Chamber Music Workshop, and am certified to teach Suzuki Violin as well as the early-childhood music method, Music Learning Theory.
+I am currently a faculty member at the Bay Chamber Concerts Music School, the Education Director for Chamber Music Now in Portland, Oregon, and am certified to teach Suzuki Violin as well as the early-childhood music method, Music Learning Theory.
 When I co-founded Palaver Strings, I had many goals in mind, such as promoting social service, participating in a self-conducted ensemble, and playing new music, but most of all in order to connect with our audience in an honest and open environment.
 I am excited to continue exploring the ways that people in all stages of life can learn to better communicate and support one another.
-In addition to music, I love traveling, gardening, cooking large family-style meals, running, and the ocean.
+In addition to music, I love traveling, gardening, cooking family-style meals, running, and the ocean.

 Kiyoshi Hayashi / Violin